unraid/docs/docs/unraid-os/manual/shares.md

 they are located when a setting is changed.
 It takes Manual action to move existing files.

-**Important**: The Linux file system used by Unraid are case sensitive while the SMB share system is not.
+**Important**: The Linux file systems used by Unraid are case sensitive while the SMB share system is not.
 As an example this means that a folder at the Linux level a folder called 'media' is different to one called 'Media'.
 However at the network level case is ignored so for